 How Does Vitamin B12 Modulate Metabolism?

-Human energy production revolves around the activity of mitochondrial cells, which are dependent upon vitamin B12 (among other nutrients) in order to function properly.
+Human energy production revolves around the activity of mitochondrial cells, which are dependent upon vitamin B12 (among other nutrients) to function correctly.
 Mitochondria are among the most influential factors regarding your Basal Metabolic Rate.
-That means that the more energy that your mitochondria produce, the more calories that you’ll burn off every day.
+That means that the more energy that your mitochondria produce, the more calories that you'll burn off every day.

 Vitamin B12 Encourages Weight Loss